prikarsartam/prikarsartam.github.io/src/notes/3__from_theorema_egregium_to_black_holes_and_topological_quantum_phases.md

 ## Unifying Thread: Geometry, Topology, and Information

-The progression from Theorema Egregium to topological quantum phases reveals a profound unification:
+The progression from Theorema Egregium to topological quantum phases reveals a unification:

 1. **Gauss's insight** (1827): Intrinsic curvature—measured by distances and angles alone—determines the topology via Gauss-Bonnet.